-7.5 Surveillance

-Frequency of Scheduled Inspections
+7.5 Frequency of Scheduled Inspections

 - 7.5.1 New applicants shall be inspected before certification. - 7.5.2 The certification body shall have a written policy on inspection frequency of already certified operators.
 The policy shall require that certified operators are inspected at least annually.
-Alternatively, (except in the cases of new applicants, operators wholly in conversion or group certification) the policy shall fulfill the following requirements:

-- a. the frequency and type of inspections are based on the risks with respect to the individual operator; - b. the risk analysis take into account any relevant threat to the organic integrity of the production and products; - c. the total number of inspections per calendar year at least equals the total number of already certified operators;57 - d. that no operator is inspected less than once in three calendar years; - e. the certification body installs mechanisms to monitor operators to assess their risk level between very spread out inspections.58 - 7.5.3 There shall be provisions for additional inspections.
-The criteria or circumstances for scheduling more than one inspection annually shall be documented and shall be based on risk analysis taking into account factors such as the type of production, the operator's record of compliance, complexity of production, and risk of non-compliance.59 - 7.5.4 Timing of inspections shall not be so regular as to become predictable.
+50 Alternatively, (except in the cases of new applicants, operators wholly in conversion or group certification) the policy shall fulfill the following requirements: - a. the frequency and type of inspections are based on the risks with respect to the individual operator; - b. the risk analysis take into account any relevant threat to the organic integrity of the production and products; - c. the total number of inspections per calendar year at least equals the total number of already certified operators;51 - d. that no operator is inspected less than once in three calendar years; - e. the certification body installs mechanisms to monitor operators to assess their risk level between very spread out inspections.52 - 7.5.3 Timing of inspections shall not be so regular as to become predictable. - 7.5.4 The certification body shall have a policy for deciding the frequency of additional inspections that takes into account risk assessment.
+The risk assessment methodology shall be documented and include factors such as type, size and complexity of production, and risk of non-compliance.

-Unannounced Inspections
+7.6 Unannounced Inspections